Meaning-infused grammar: Gradient Acceptability Shapes the Geometric Representations of Constructions in LLMs: Results

 \section{Results}

-Our analysis consistently reveals that graded preference strength for one construction over a paraphrase systematically shapes the geometry of construction representations across the model's architecture.
-Both Energy Distance and JSD show a clear and consistent stratification by the tiers of preference strength (Figure ~\ref{fig:my_figure_energy_distance} and Figure ~\ref{fig:my_figure_jsd}).
-At nearly every layer, the 'Top 10$\%$ Strongest preference' tier exhibits the greatest geometric distance, followed in order by the other tiers down to the ambiguous baseline.
-This demonstrates that the model assigns representations that are more distinct when the constructions are more clearly differentiated, with a stronger bias toward one or the other.
-The fact that the same pattern exists whether using Energy Distance or JSD supports that the finding is robust, and not an artifact of a single metric.
-At the same time, the two metrics reveal different layer-wise dynamics.
-Energy Distance follows a convex trajectory, slightly dipping in the mid-layers before rising sharply.
-In contrast, JSD shows divergence peaking in the later-middle layers before declining slightly. \\
+Our analysis reveals that graded bias strength for one construction over a paraphrase systematically shapes the geometry of construction representations across the model architectures.
+In particular, the model assigns representations that are more distinct when the constructions are more clearly differentiated, when instances are more strongly biased toward the construction used.
+This is the case for both energy distance and JSD, as each shows a clear and consistent stratification by the tiers of preference strength (Figure ~\ref{fig:my_figure_energy_distance} and ~\ref{fig:my_figure_jsd}).
+At nearly every layer, the Top 10$\%$ strongest preference tier exhibits the greatest geometric distance, followed in order by the other tiers, down to the ambiguous baseline.
+As is clear in Figure 1, with sentence vectors projected onto two dimensions for visualization purposes, DO and PO sentences that conform better to the DO or the PO, respectively (left panel), are more distinctive than sentences that could nearly as easily be paraphrased by the other construction (right panel).

+Because energy distance and JSD are based on very different analyses, we cannot expect their qualitative patterning to align.
+In fact, energy distance follows a convex trajectory, slightly dipping in the mid-layers before rising sharply (Figure ~\ref{fig:my_figure_energy_distance}) In contrast, JSD shows divergence increasing sharply and remaining high (Figure ~\ref{fig:my_figure_jsd}).
+Yet the overall pattern showing more distinctiveness between DO vs. PO sentences when sentences that are more biased toward either varient compared with sentences that are relaitvely un-biased is evident according to both energy distance (Figure 3) and JSD (Figure 2).
+We take this to indicate that the finding is robust and not an artifact of a single metric.